 I think this mindset is a huge part of seeing success with Vert Shock – you have to push yourself with each jump and stop the exercise as soon as your effort level drops.

 After training this way for five weeks, I finally got the reward I had worked so hard for.

-One day I was feeling particularly springy, I did my usual dunk attempt routine, and to my surprise, I was able to dunk the ball in one of the first attempts!
+One day, I was feeling particularly springy, so I did my usual dunk attempt routine, and to my surprise, I was able to dunk the ball in one of the first attempts!

 But after this, I knew the program was for real, so I was excited to push myself even more for the remaining three weeks.